WhatsApp Tips and Hidden Features for Indians

 - Group privacy: My contacts only

-- Default disappearing messages: 90 days (optional, personal preference)
+- Default disappearing messages: 90 days (personal preference)

 - Show security notifications: ON (Settings → Account → Security)

 That last one — security notifications — alerts you when a contact's encryption key changes.
-This happens when they reinstall WhatsApp or switch phones.
-While usually innocent, it can also indicate a man-in-the-middle attack.
-Having the notification enabled keeps you informed.
+Usually happens when they reinstall WhatsApp or switch phones.
+Normally harmless, but it can also flag a man-in-the-middle attack.
+Worth keeping on.

 Rajesh Kumar